pppackages/mPLPrd/README.txt

 kersel       selects the kernel function used for the local polynomial estimators.
              The possible options are "epa" (epanechnikov's), "uni" (uniform) and "tri" (triangular) kernel.
 Default is kersel="tri".

+res          selects the residual class used to evaluate the standard erros.
+             Options are "loo", "cct-hc0", "cct-hc1", "cct-hc2", "cct-hc3", where the first
+             one uses as fitted value the nonparametric regression curve at the right and at the left of the cutoff (estimated at each value of x and using the polynomial order p); while the remaining four options use the heteroskedasticity-robust residuals in Calonico et al. (2014, Econometrica), with weights 0, 1, 2 and 3, respectively.

+alpha        is the significance level used for the confidence intervals.